Meetings are a way of life for most professionals.

-These meetings are at best a waste of time and in the worst case scenarios the can create unhealthy conflict within your team and contribute to employee job dissatisfaction.
+These meetings are, at best, a waste of time, and in the worst-case scenarios, they can create unhealthy conflict within your team and contribute to employee job dissatisfaction.

 Respecting everyone’s time by keeping the agenda moving also helps prevent other attendees from mentally (or literally) checking out.

-Once you start using E.L.M.O. in meetings make sure the technique is not being used to prevent the free flow of ideas in brainstorming or risk identification sessions.
+Once you start using E.L.M.O. in meetings, make sure the technique is not used to prevent the free flow of ideas in brainstorming or risk identification sessions.

 You may also want to consider buying a small Elmo toy to bring to meetings.
 Many people will keep their talking points brief if they see Elmo sitting in the middle of the conference table.